Valley Stream Slip and Fall Lawyer

 Valley Stream property owners owe all visitors entering their property a duty of care to ensure they will be safe while on the property.
 However, a premises owner’s duty depends on the reason the visitor is on the property.
 There are three classes of visitors to a property in a slip and fall claim.

 Visitors that have entered the property at the request of the owner or occupier of the land are owed the highest duty of care.
 These visitors are known as invitees.
 They are likely customers to a business or residents entering a city property such as a public park.

 Visitors that are not on a property to conduct business but have still been invited by the property owner and have permission to be there are considered licensees.
 Licensees are still owed a duty of care by the property owner, but that standard of care is not as high as it is for invitees.

 Trespassers are those on the property without the owner’s permission.
-While a property owner cannot willfully harm trespassers in Valley Stream, they do not owe them a duty of care to keep their property safe from hazards.
+While a property owner cannot willfully harm trespassers, they do not owe them a duty of care to keep their property safe from hazards.

 It is important that anyone who experiences a slip and fall on someone else’s property speaks to a knowledgeable attorney in Valley Stream to determine if the premises manager owed them a duty of care, and to what extent they were owed.

 In order to prove a slip and fall claim, injured parties must be able to prove that the property owner knew about the dangerous condition and did nothing to fix the problem.
 This is not always as easy as it may sound.

 For instance, if a liquid has been spilled on a restaurant floor.
 While restaurants do have a duty of care to keep their business in a clean and safe condition to prevent accidents, the liquid only has to be cleaned up within a reasonable amount of time.
 This is not an exact length of time however, so it will be up to the courts to determine if the owner had enough time to realize the spill had happened and to clean it up.